-3. Substantial adaptive skills deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self direction and/or capacity for independent living based on a standardized adaptive functioning test; and e.
-Level of Care Instrument(s).
-Per 42 CFR §441.303(c)(2), indicate whether the instrument/tool used to evaluate level of care for the waiver differs from the instrument/tool used to evaluate institutional level of care (select one):
+3. Substantial adaptive skills deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self direction and/or capacity for independent living based on a standardized adaptive functioning test; and i.
+There are four fundamental criteria that must be met prior to an individual being determined eligible for an ICF/ORC level of care: